sak360/KnowledgeBase/README.md

 ##Setup
 In order to use use the application to its fullest, the following steps must be taken:
+- Update _app.js_ with the correct port on which the node application will attach a listener to
 - Add smtp credetials to create a nodemailer transporter to:
   - _models/sendUserInitiationTemplate.js_
   - _models/sendPasswordResetTemplate.js_